Acylation/obsidian-markwhen/README.md

 > [!Warning]
-> Hi all!
-This repo will soon be archived as an official one has been set up. https://github.com/mark-when/obsidian-plugin
+> Hi all! @Acylation here.
+This repo is archived, as an officially hosted markwhen plugin has been set up.
+>
+> I'm marked as collaborator in it, and will be responsible for the Obsidian API / guidelines part.
+>
-> The beta version is now available, please direct there to test it or track the future developments!
+> Please refer to the new repo https://github.com/mark-when/obsidian-plugin to track its future developments!
+>
+> Thank you and best regards!

 # Obsidian Markwhen